GRAPHIC-Summer of angst as bond yields surge and global stocks wobble

 One key worry for investors is a surge in bond yields that has come as signs of stronger-than-expected growth in parts of the global economy fuel bets on central banks leaving interest rates at current levels for longer than expected.

-Yields on the benchmark U.S. 10-year Treasury US10YT=RR hit their highest since October on Thursday.
+Yields on the benchmark U.S. 10-year Treasury US10YT=RR hit their highest level in 15 years on Monday.
 Meanwhile, U.S. real yields, which show what investors can expect to earn on government bonds after adjusting for inflation, stand near their highest point since 2009.

 Yields in other economies have also pulled higher.
 Britain’s 10-year real yield GB10YIL=RR, for instance, on Thursday rose to its highest since last October.